 It takes about 1.5 hours to get there from Miami.
 Of course, traffic can be notoriously bad, so plan for that.
-This is especially true if you’re traveling from Miami International or Fort Lauderdale airport in late afternoon.
+This is especially true if you’re traveling from Miami International or Fort Lauderdale Airport in late afternoon.

-Some of the places to stay in Key Largo, Florida
+Places to stay in Key Largo

-Key Largo offers many options for accommodations, ranging from the post Key Largo resorts to a modest Florida camping site.
+Key Largo offers many options for accommodations, ranging from the posh Key Largo resorts to a modest Florida camping site.
 If you’re diving in Key Largo, you can rough it and camp in John Pennekamp State Park, next to some of Key Largo beaches.

-The Courtyard by Marriott Key Largo
+Courtyard by Marriott Key Largo

-It is a slightly outdated and mid-range option, but its approximate location to the main Key Largo Marina makes it one of the most desirable place to stay for divers.
+It is a slightly outdated and mid-range option, but its approximate location to the main Key Largo Marina makes the Courtyard by Marriott one of the most desirable place to stay for divers.

 John Pennekamp State Park